mgrmtech/fidelius-cli/README.md

 ## Usage

--   Alternatively. a pre-built release can be downloaded from [here](https://github.com/mgrmtech/fidelius-cli/releases).
+-   Alternatively, a pre-built release can be downloaded from [here](https://github.com/mgrmtech/fidelius-cli/releases).
 Please ensure that JRE 1.8+ is installed, to run the binaries in the release.

 -   Fidelius CLI works with the following commands